How is the Design Process of Microchips: Analog IC Design Flow to Tapeout

 Therefore, it becomes imperative for both industry and academia to optimize their design flow, maximize the chances of a successful tape-out, and efficiently utilize their available resources.

-In the next flow diagram, you have an overview of the full design process for analog integrated circuits with an average estimation of the necessary time for each step for a small project.
-Although the time needed can vary a lot between different projects and companies, this will give you an approximation.
+In the next flow diagram, you can see an overview of the full design process for analog ICs with an average estimation of the necessary time for each step in a small project, IP or circuit block.
+Although the time required can vary significantly between different projects and companies, this will give you an approximate idea.

-large and complex projects can extend the design time, especially for the design engineer, up to 6 months or even 1 year, depending on the magnitude.
-For example, I took part into the design a full inductor-based buck converter, and it needed around a year to be designed.
+Larger and more complex projects can extend the design time, especially for the design engineer, up to 6 months or even 1 year, depending on the project’s magnitude..

-2- Layout generation.
-When fabricating the circuit, each electronic device has a physical structure in real life.
+When fabricating the circuit, each electronic device has a physical structure in the real life.
 For example, a resistor is a long wire of POLY, a MIM capacitor is two metal layer with an insulator in between.
 Transistors have a more complex structure with doping regions, metals and poly layers.

 All the devices are set together and routed following the schematic connections.
 Matched transistors or devices need special care and some additional structures have to be added like guard rings or dummies.